xiaomi7732/SetupSQLExpressInContainer/Readme.md

    -d mcr.microsoft.com/mssql/server
    ```

-   That is problematic because there is a `.system` folder being persistented too.
-And that will cause headache in the future.
+   That’s an issue because the `.system` folder is also being persisted, which could lead to complications down the line.

 ## The Final Command

 Throughout the article, our `docker run` command has evolved significantly.
-So, let's put together all its variations into one, final master command.
+So, let's put together all its variations into one, final command.
 We have to stop and remove the container again.
 We will remove the volume as well to start from scratch:

 ```bash
 docker stop mssql-express; docker rm mssql-express docker volume rm mssql-data
 ```

-So, here is the final master command:
+So, here is the final command:

 ```shell
 docker run --name "mssql-express" -e 'ACCEPT_EULA=Y' -e "MSSQL_PID=Express" -e 'MSSQL_SA_PASSWORD=yourStrong(!)Password' `